George Santos: Commutation

-On October 17, 2025, President Donald Trump commuted Santos' sentence, resulting in his immediate release from federal prison.
+On October 17, 2025, President Donald Trump commuted Santos's sentence, resulting in his immediate release from federal prison.
 Trump announced the commutation on Truth Social, claiming that although Santos was a '"rogue"', he had been "horribly mistreated" in prison and that a seven-year sentence was excessive.
-Trump's statement also cited Santos' political beliefs as a reason for the commutation, writing: "At least Santos had the Courage, Conviction, and Intelligence to ALWAYS VOTE REPUBLICAN!"
+Trump's statement also cited Santos's political beliefs as a reason for the commutation, writing: "At least Santos had the Courage, Conviction, and Intelligence to ALWAYS VOTE REPUBLICAN!"
+Trump's order also canceled the fines and financial restitution that Santos had not paid.

 Some of Santos's former colleagues among the New York Republican House delegation who had supported his expulsion decried the move.
 "George Santos is a convicted con artist", said Nicole Malliotakis.
 "I disagree with the commutation".
 LaLota said "he should devote the rest of his life to demonstrating remorse and making restitution to those he wronged."
 Richard Osthoff, the naval veteran whose service dog died after Santos allegedly never gave him the money raised on GoFundMe for its surgery, said "I feel like I got personally stabbed in the gut by the president of the United States".

 Anne Donnelly, the district attorney in Nassau County, where Santos had committed most of his alleged and pleaded offenses, left open the possibility that he could face state charges.
 "While the office cannot comment on ongoing investigations," she said in a statement, "suffice it to say that I remain focused on prosecuting political corruption wherever it exists regardless of political affiliation."
 He could even be charged for the same actions that led to the federal case against him, as the U.S. Constitution does not bar separate state and federal prosecutions for the same conduct.
 Until 2019, New York law had barred the state from prosecuting anyone for the same transaction that led to a federal conviction.
 Following Trump's pardon of financier Paul Manafort, a law was passed removing that protection from anyone who received a "reprieve, pardon, or other form of clemency" from the president.